ath-r/forma/README.md

 ![](assets/images/logobg.svg)

+# Decsription

 **FORMA** is a digital emulation of a transistor combo organ manufactured in the GDR during the 1980s.
-It focuses on a specific single-manual model, though voicings from other models may be added in the future.
+It focuses on a specific single-manual **Formation 1** model, though voicings from other models may be added in the future.

 Implemented features:

 * High-quality bandlimited oscillators.
 Four low octaves are computed using original Sinc Integral algorithm, and the rest is computed with an optimized additive algorithm.
+Deviation $(\pm0.5¢)$ from 12EDO tuning is preserved based on data from MM5555/MM5556 Chromatic Frequency Generators datasheet.

 * Organ-style voice allocation.
-Like in real thing, $12 × 9$ oscillators are active at all times, then their signals are routed to keyswitches.
+Like in the real thing, $12 \times 9$ oscillators are active at all times, then their signals are routed to keyswitches.

-* (Mostly) Accurate *FLUTES II* frequency response voicing from the **Formation 1** model.
-5⅓′and 1⅗′ stops are voiced to be a little bit duller.
-Slightly nonlinear amplifying stage is included.
+* (Mostly) Accurate *FLUTES II* frequency response voicing from the **Formation 1** model with nonlinear behaviour per filter bank.

-* Realistic janky keyboard action in which stops are not activated simultaneously.
+* Janky keyboard action like in the original organ: six switches under each key close non-simultaneously.
 Velocity-sensitive.

-* Noise floor and hum (gated).

 Planned features (high to low priority):